lowrycito/handbook/pages/study-manual-general-handbook-10-aaronic-priesthood.md

   * Uniting families for eternity.

-The bishopric and youth quorum leaders, supported by advisers (see 10.5), counsel together about how to accomplish this work.
-For more information about the work of salvation and exaltation, study chapter 1.
+The bishopric and youth quorum leaders, supported by advisers (see 10.5), counsel together about how to help accomplish this work.
+For more information about God’s work of salvation and exaltation, study chapter 1.

 10.2.1